Eccellenza Sardinia: Sardinian champion titles per team

 Below is the historical ranking of the teams that have won the top regional championship in Sardinia from 1924.
-From the 1981-1982 season to the 1989-1990 season, the title was awarded equally to the first classified teams of both rounds.
-There are 52 teams that have won the maximum Sardinian title from the 1922-1923 season to the 2022-2023 season, for a total of 94 championships played.
+From the 1981–82 season to the 1989–90 season, the title was awarded equally to the first classified teams of both rounds.
+There are 52 teams that have won the maximum Sardinian title from the 1922–23 season to the 2022–23 season, for a total of 94 championships played.

-Here is the list of all the clubs who won the Sardinian First Division winners until the establishment of Eccellenza in 1991-92:
+This is the list of all the clubs who won the Sardinian First Division winners until the establishment of Eccellenza in 1991–92: